 - Isotope producers

-The detectors used in NAA are designed to detect gamma radiation.
+The detectors used in NAA are designed to detect the gamma radiations.
 The most commonly used detectors are:

-This detector is divided into three regions namely- a p-type region made up of silicon, an n-type region up of silicon doped with lithium and an intrinsic region made up of silicon doped with lithium ions.
+- Semiconductor Detector: This detector is divided into three regions namely a p-type region made up of silicon, an n-type region made up of silicon doped with lithium and an intrinsic region made up of silicon doped with lithium ions.
 X-rays enter the intrinsic region and excite electrons to a conduction band.
 This results in a resistance decrease in the region which allows the flow of current through the device.
 The detection is based on the increase in conductivity when struck by radiation.

-The radioactivity measured by the detectors is recorded in the form of gamma spectra which shows photo-peaks.
-Sophisticated computer programs are used to process the data, that smooth the spectral data, and determine the net areas of gamma-ray photopeaks.
+The radioactivity measured by the detectors is recorded in the form of gamma-spectra which shows photo-peaks.
+Sophisticated computer programs are used to process the data, smooth the spectral data, and determine the net areas of gamma-ray photopeaks.

-The program then translates the area into count rates as counts per minute or cpm.
+The program then translates the area into count rates as counts per minute or CPM.
 These programs are capable of resolving overlapping and complex photopeak energy regions.
-Additional data for decay time differences, electronic dead time losses, and unresolved interferences and compares the sample data (cpm/weight) to the standard data (cpm/μg) to calculate elemental abundance in the sample.
+Additional data for decay time differences, electronic dead time losses, and unresolved interferences compare the sample data (CPM/weight) to the standard data (CPM/μg) to calculate elemental abundance in the sample.

 Types of Neutron Activation Analysis

-Depending on the types of parameters which are considered for the analysis the NAA can be classified into various categories.
+Depending on the types of parameters that are considered for the analysis, NAA can be classified into various categories.

-If the parameter is the time of decay, then NAA is classified as:
+If the parameter is a time of decay then NAA is classified as:

 If the parameter is the kinetic energy of the neutrons, then the analysis is done by: